OpenCompare/OpenCompare/README.md

     mvn clean install -DskipTests

+You can also permanently set the PLAY2_HOME environment variable by adding the following to the .bashrc file in your /home directory:

+	export PLAY2_HOME=/.../OpenCompare/org.opencompare/play-app/

 If you wish to use your own installation of Play, export the relevent path in PLAY2_HOME.

 ### Start the server